copyleftdev/rc-tax-services/README.md

 1. **Frustration with Bloat**
    Big corps keep delivering monstrous solutions to gov agencies at sky-high prices—often with slow UIs, countless layers, and minimal real optimization.
-2. **Show Don’t Tell**
+2. **Show, Don’t Tell**
    In a couple nights, we coded these services from scratch, achieving sub-10ms latencies and thousands of requests per second, on minimal hardware.
 3. **Simplicity**
    Rust microservices + straightforward DB schema—no endless vendor “integration.”
 4. **Scalability**
-   Our K6 scripts ramp up to hundreds of Virtual Users and attempt up to 1,000+ RPS.
+   Our K6 scripts ramp up to hundreds of Virtual Users and attempt 1,000+ RPS.
 The system soaks it easily with near-zero errors.

 ---